Adroiti/docs-for-code-review-tools/RuboCop/Lint-UselessComparison.md

 ## Description

-This cop checks for comparison of something with itself.
+This rule checks for comparison of something with itself.

-### Example
+## Examples

 ```ruby
 # bad